There is no universal solution to every problem.

 The Learjet 24 was at FL 450, en route to McAllen, Texas, from Casper, Wyo., when the flight crew made initial contact with Albuquerque ARTCC.
 About one minute later, the controller called with a frequency change instruction but got no response from the crew.
 At about that same moment, the Lear’s transponder beacon went dark.
 The controller made several attempts to contact the aircraft but to no avail.
 The pilots never responded.
 Meanwhile, people in Felt, Okla., heard what seemed to be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Upset Recovery the Right Way".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Upset Recovery the Right Way".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.